Julie Zeglen

 Graduated Spring 2013

-I majored in media studies, minored in psychology and graduated magna cum laude.
+I majored in media studies and minored in psychology.
 During a semester in London, I took courses via the Foundation for International Education and interned at Variety’s international office.

 Volunteer Experience